InsanusMokrassar/docs/docs/krontab/index.md

 * Works as `AND`: cron date time will search first day which will pass requirement according all parameters including week days
 * You may use any related to numbers syntax with week days: `0-3w`, `0,1,2,3w`, etc.
-* Week days (like years and offsets) are optional and can be placed anywhere after `month`
+* Week days (as well as years and offsets) are optional and can be placed anywhere after `month`